REVIEW: Running in Heels by Mary A. Perez

 Gotta love him.

-Here’s to my wild and crazy, adventurous husband, who was lost at sea for nearly 7 hours.
-He conquered fear–void of encountering any sharks–and remained of sound mind in danger.
-Thank God, he didn’t drown and had lost that knife, or he would have tried to swim and then been carried away by the current.
+Here’s to my wonderful, wild, adventurous husband, who was lost at sea for nearly 7 hours.
+He faced his fear, kept a clear head, and thankfully didn’t encounter any sharks.
+Thank God he didn’t drown — and it’s a miracle he lost that knife, or the current might have carried him away.

 Happy Birthday, babe.
-You’re the cutest shark bait that I know.
-And I’m so glad God saved you for me.
+You’re the cutest shark bait I know.
+I’m so glad God saved you for me.

 11010523_10207430299623515_4082937875889215419_o